 Some people are natural-born leaders.
 They exhibit confidence, problem-solving, and persuasive skills at a young age.
 These traits can develop over time and turn you into an excellent leader.

 You can also learn leadership skills.
 Attending seminars, shadowing your boss, and developing skills are only a few ways to boost your leadership abilities.
-For example, some leadership skills you can work on are communication and public speaking, problem-solving, decision-making, and collaboration.
+Some leadership skills you can work on are communication and public speaking, problem-solving, decision-making, and collaboration.

 How Can You Overcome Leadership Challenges?